wp-plugins/my-calendar/readme.txt

 * Custom link targets using mc_customize_details_link & template_redirect filter as pointer.
 * Handle stylesheet editing as additive (child styles), rather than editing the original stylesheet.
 * Update pickadate to version 3.6, when it's out.
 3.5.6 has a regression that makes it useless for me.
+* Send admin notice when recurring event is about to end
+* Change all shortcode 'template' attributes to reference stored templates in settings by name or ID.

+= 2.4.10 =

+* Bug fix: Better detection of whether or not multisite support is available.
+* Bug fix: Stop disabling JS on mobile if format conversion is enabled.
+* Bug fix: Pretty permalinks display of event date/time broken on recurring events.
+* Bug fix: Handle use of using_index_permalinks() and produce correct URLs.
+* New filter: 'mc_use_custom_template': pass a file name or template name to use a custom template for a given event display.
+* Language updates: French, Russian, Catalan, Italian

 = 2.4.9 =